-To receive disability insurance benefits from an insurance company, it’s not enough to have a disabling diagnosis.
-Rather, insurance companies reviewing disability benefit claims require evidence (such as medical records, letters from doctors, and test results) to determine the validity and severity of the disabling condition, a Symptom diary.
+To receive disability insurance benefits, merely having a disabling diagnosis isn’t enough.
+Insurance companies demand concrete evidence to assess the validity and severity of the condition.
+This evidence typically includes medical records, doctor’s letters, and test results.
+Including a symptom diary can also strengthen your claim by providing daily details of your condition and its impact on your life.
 Therefore, even if you suffer from a genuine disability, if it is not properly documented, the insurance company may use that lack of evidence to deny your claim.
 It is important to review your policy and include any and all information you believe will help explain your condition and support your claim.

 Your Policy’s Definition of “Disability”